 Implant-based reconstruction uses a saline or silicone breast implant to restore the breast after a mastectomy.
 It is one of many types of breast reconstruction procedures aimed to help women feel whole again.

-Board-certified plastic and reconstructive surgeons Dr. Patrick Hsu, Dr. Kendall Roehl, and Dr. Shayan Izaddoost at Memorial Plastic Surgery have successfully performed hundreds of Breast Implant Reconstruction procedures every year to give patients a boost of self-confidence.
+Board-certified plastic and reconstructive surgeons Dr. Patrick Hsu, Dr. Kendall Roehl, and Dr. Vasileios Vasilakis at Memorial Plastic Surgery have successfully performed hundreds of Breast Implant Reconstruction procedures every year to give patients a boost of self-confidence.

 Is Implant Reconstruction Right for Me?

 Reconstruction using breast implants may be a good option for thin women since these patients do not typically have enough excess tissue required for a tissue flap reconstruction.
 Depending on the patient’s treatment plan, the implant may be placed immediately at the time of the mastectomy.

 However, most patients need to have a temporary implant placed into the empty pocket space after a mastectomy, known as the tissue expander.
 The expander serves as a temporary saline implant to gradually stretch the overlying skin and muscle until the permanent implant is inserted.

 The photos in this section contain nudity.
 You may continue if you are 18 years of age or older and are not offended by such material.